 - Lead by example: Quality culture must be encouraged from the top down.
 If managers and leaders demonstrate a commitment to quality, people throughout the company will follow.

 - Update reporting procedures: Managers should review and update their companies’ reporting procedures to elevate and address issues with data systems when they arise.

 - Review your audit schedule: While regulators don’t require internal audits, they are an important part of upholding data integrity.
 Review your audit schedule and ensure you are also auditing contract manufacturers and other outside parties.

 - Act on audit results: When an audit reveals gaps in data integrity, act immediately to address the problem.
 This shows you take quality seriously.
 You can address issues independently or seek help from experts like those at Regulatory Compliance Associates.

 Learn More About Data Integrity and Quality Culture

 The management role in quality culture is a hot topic in the life sciences industry.
-To learn more about data integrity and quality culture, contact Regulatory Compliance Associates or listen to the RCA Radio podcast.
-In the latest episode, host and RCA’s own, Erika Porcelli and Susan Schniepp discuss the history of data integrity and how management can integrate quality culture into the product lifecycle.
+To learn more about data integrity and quality, contact Regulatory Compliance Associates or listen to the RCA Radio podcast.
+In the latest episode, host and RCA’s own, Erika Porcelli and Susan Schniepp discuss the history of data integrity and how management can integrate quality into the product lifecycle.